th3c0d3br34ker/javascript-notes/notes/promises.md

   return [mango, apple, avocado, banana];
 };

-// The above code is same as returning a new Promise().resolve()
+// The above code is same as returning a new Promise()
 ```

+> Note:
-> Note getVeggie() is just a helper function.
+> getVeggie() is just a helper function.
 It represents time consuming function calls like API calls and Database lookups.

 The way of consuming the Promise remains the same.
 Here is how you would consume a Promise: